A community synagogue for progressive Conservative Judaism, welcoming to all.

 Timing of Funeral and Burial

 Jewish law dictates that burial occur as soon as possible – preferably within 24 hours of death.
 However, there are valid reasons for a delay: transportation of the body, notification of family, compliance with secular laws, and/or restrictions relating to burial on Shabbat or holy days.
-Arrangements themselves may not be made on Shabbat or holy days.
+Arrangements themselves are not made on Shabbat or holy days.
 Nonetheless, the burial should never be delayed more than is absolutely necessary.

 Aninut – Between Death and Burial